A heart-lung transplant is a major operation to replace a person's diseased heart and lungs with those from a donor.

 - sweating and shivering

 - loss of appetite

 - coughing up thick mucus that may be yellow, green, brown or bloodstained

 - a change in mental behaviour, such as confusion or disorientation

-As a precaution, you may be given these medications for a few months after your transplant to protect you from serious infections.
+As a precaution, you may be given these medicines for a few months after your transplant to protect you from serious infections.

-Try to reduce your risk of picking up an infection, particularly in the early stages of recovery.
-For example, avoid crowds and close contact with anyone you know who has an infection.
+Try to reduce your risk of getting an infection, particularly in the early stages of recovery.
+For example, avoid crowds and close contact with anyone who you know has an infection.
 You should also avoid substances that can irritate your lungs, such as smoke or chemical sprays.

 Narrowing of the heart arteries